universal-vue/docs/docs/guide/usage.md

 };
 ```

-If you want to assign a metaInfo dynamicly or by user input you have to define it as a function return:
+If you want to assign a metaInfo dynamically or by user input you have to define it as a function return:

 ```js
 export default {